pudly/schmopera-hugo/content/articles/thestories-for-better-or-for-worse.md

 You may see one or two final additions to #TheStories, even after I write this attempt at closure.
 There's value in sharing them, even if it makes for a messily drawn line.

 And in case you read this and feel dismay at having missed an opportunity to tell a story of your own: I'll continue to be an audience.
 Sometimes it's easier to tell a stranger about the tough stuff than it is to tell a friend, and I can step into that role.
 I know I said it's tough to read, but it's not tougher than going through this crap.
-So, if I can help, offer perspective, or commiserate for the sake of venting, please take me up on my official offer.
+So, if I can help, give perspective, or commiserate for the sake of venting, please take me up on my official offer.

 Thanks for reading, everyone.
 What a goddamn rollercoaster.